 Since the early 1970’s, the Department of Health and Human Services (HHS), Office of the Inspector General (OIG) has the authority and responsibility “to protect the integrity of Department of Health & Human Services (HHS) programs as well as the health and welfare of program beneficiaries”.
 The OIG is acting in the people’s best interest to regulate and enforce violations of healthcare fraud, waste, and abuse.

-What Does the OIG Govern?
+What Does the HHS OIG Govern?

-There are 11 departments in the HHS OIG organization: They revolve around auditing, investigating, enforcement, evaluating, and policy making.
+There are 11 departments in the HHS OIG organization: They revolve around auditing, investigating, enforcement, evaluating, and policy-making.
 For the purpose of this blog, we’ll be addressing the enforcement function of the OIG.

-There are three departments that focus on the enforcement of health care fraud, waste, and abuse.
+There are three departments that focus on the enforcement of healthcare fraud, waste, and abuse.

-- Office of Investigations (OI) which conducts criminal, civil and administrative investigations of fraud and misconduct related to HHS programs, operations, and beneficiaries.
+- Office of Investigations (OI) conducts criminal, civil and administrative investigations of fraud and misconduct related to HHS programs, operations, and beneficiaries.

-- Office of Audit Services (OAS) which conducts independent audits of HHS programs, grantees, and contractors to examine the performance of HHS programs and responsibilities, as well as provide assessments.
+- Office of Audit Services (OAS) conducts independent audits of HHS programs, grantees, and contractors to examine the performance of HHS programs and responsibilities, as well as provide assessments.

-- Office of Evaluation and Inspections (OEI) which conducts national evaluations of HHS programs and issue recommendations focused on preventing fraud, waste, and abuse.
+- Office of Evaluation and Inspections (OEI) conducts national evaluations of HHS programs and issue recommendations focused on preventing fraud, waste, and abuse.

-What is the OIG Exclusion List?
+What is the HHS OIG Exclusion List?